offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 * "b = breakpoint"
 ```

 In such worst case scenarios, the algorithm fails.
-The point of this algorithm isn't so much to be a robust solution as much as it is to be a foundation for better algorithms that determine reversal paths.
+However, the point of this algorithm isn't so much to be a robust solution as much as it is to be a foundation for better algorithms that determine reversal paths.

 ```{output}
 ch6_code/src/breakpoint_list/BreakpointList.py